edx/frontend-logging/README.md

 - `DATADOG_HAS_DEFAULT_ALLOWED_TRACING_URLS`: (**Optional**) Whether to configure Datadog RUM with default allowed tracing urls (i.e., *any* subdomain of edX.org).
 Note: assumes all services called by consuming frontend application allow the Datadog and trace request headers sent by the RUM SDK.
 For more granular control, it's recommended to extend the `getAllowedTracingUrls` class method to return a list of desired `allowedTracingUrls`.
 - `DATADOG_TRACE_SAMPLE_RATE`: (**Optional**) Percentage of backend traces to keep when using `allowedTracingUrls`.
 Defaults to 20% to mitigate APM quotas when at least one `allowedTracingUrls` is configured.
 If no `allowedTracingUrls` exist, falls back to Datadog defaults.
 - `DATADOG_TRACE_CONTEXT_INJECTION`: (**Optional**) Either `sampled` or `all`.
 Defaults `sampled` to prevent the browser SDK from injecting a sampling decision (instead making the decision on the server side based on the tracing library), when at least one `allowedTracingUrls` is configured.
 If no `allowedTracingUrls` exists, falls back to Datadog defaults.

+### Automatic Version Monitoring

+The DatadogLoggingService automatically captures and sends React and Node.js version information as global context attributes for all RUM and log events.
+This helps monitor the versions of these critical dependencies across all MFEs without requiring manual configuration.

+The following metadata is automatically included:
+- `react.version`: The version of React being used by the MFE
+- `node.version`: The version of Node.js used to build/run the application

+These attributes are available in Datadog for filtering, analysis, and creating dashboards to track version adoption across your microservices.